Skip to content

 You Get Two IP Addresses & Layers of Encryption

 One of the best things about Double VPN is that you get everything double.
-Your connection isn’t encrypted just once but twice and the traffic is routed through two different servers.
-While using a single server is enough for the most part, in severe cases, you need additional security.
+Your connection isn’t encrypted just once but twice, and the traffic is routed through two different servers.
+While using a single server is enough, in severe cases, you may need additional security (whistleblowing, going on the dark web, etc).

 Inability to Be Tracked Online

-Knowing this information, it’s easy to see that, by using Double VPN, you’re untraceable online and your online activities are really anonymous.
-This applies even to your ISP who won’t have a clue about your online whereabouts, opening possibilities for safe torrenting, anonymous streaming, etc.
+Knowing this information, it’s easy to see that, by using Double VPN, you’re untraceable online, and your online activities are really anonymous.
+This applies even to your ISP, which won’t have a clue about your online whereabouts, opening possibilities for safe torrenting, anonymous streaming, and more.

 Another excellent benefit is that no one can see your real location, which is great from an anonymity standpoint.
-You get two IP addresses from two different countries, yet, only the IP from the second country is displayed!
-So where are you really located?
-No one knows except you.
+You get two IP addresses from two different countries, yet only the IP address from the second country is displayed.
+So, where are you really?
+No one knows, except you, and that’s how it should be.

 We can see that the meaning of Double VPN lies in the additional security and privacy.
-This implies that its downsides have to do with the performance, which is indeed the case.
-Let’s talk about the downsides of this great feature.
+This implies that its downsides have to do with the performance, which is the case.
+Let’s discuss the downsides now.

 Slower Connection Speeds